A1exxander/KVM-Spoofing/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Installing and modifying our Virtual Machine**

 After you are done modifying the previous files, recompile each package and install your KVM on virt machine manager.
-Install it with GPU passthru.
+Install it with GPU passthrough.
 I am not going to explain how to install a KVM since it would be too long, but a good guide I recommend is https://github.com/vanities/GPU-Passthrough-Arch-Linux-to-Windows10
 I must note that if you are using Seabios & a Debian based linux distro, I recommend modifying QEMU and Seabios by using https://github.com/doomedraven/Tools/blob/master/Virtualization/kvm-qemu.sh - Personally I cant use this as I use an Arch based distro and OVMF